greghendershott/frog/README.md

 > **NOTE**: Non-post pages are _not_ included in any automatically
 > generated index pages or feeds.
 You can manually add them to the nav
-> bar by editing that porition of `page-template.html`.
+> bar by editing that portion of `page-template.html`.

 ## sitemap.txt